energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

         ];
 ```

 4. Provides an event listener.
-Each time the specified event occurs, the processEven method is called with the event:
+Each time the specified event occurs, the processEvent method is called with the event:

 ```
 this.provider.on(